Scientific literature

-Original scientific research published for the first time in scientific journals is called the primary literature.
-Patents and technical reports, for minor research results and engineering and design work (including computer software), can also be considered primary literature.
+Original scientific research first published in scientific journals constitutes primary literature.
+Patents and technical reports, which cover minor research results and engineering and design efforts, including computer software, are also classified as primary literature.

-Secondary sources include review articles (which summarize the findings of published studies to highlight advances and new lines of research) and books (for large projects or broad arguments, including compilations of articles).
+Secondary sources comprise review articles that summarize the results of published studies to underscore progress and new research directions, as well as books that tackle extensive projects or comprehensive arguments, including article compilations.

-Tertiary sources might include encyclopedias and similar works intended for broad public consumption.
+Tertiary sources encompass encyclopedias and similar works designed for widespread public consumption.

 Types of scientific publications

 Scientific literature can include the following kinds of publications: